gatsbyjs/gatsby/docs/tutorial/part-five/index.md

 ![filesystem-autocomplete](filesystem-autocomplete.png)

 Try adding a number of fields to your query, pressing <kbd>Ctrl + Enter</kbd>
 each time to re-run the query.
-You'll see something like this:
+You'll see the updated query results:

 ![allfile-query](allfile-query.png)